Massachusetts Body of Liberties: Rights acknowledged

 The Body of Liberties was one of the earliest protections of individual rights in America.
 Unlike many of the English sources of the time, the Body of Liberties was express in many of its grants and far more supportive of individual rights.
 Despite the grants, the rights were modifiable by the General Court.

 To varying degrees, the document contained rights that would later be included in the Bill of Rights.
 Many of the other rights are now considered fundamental components of procedural due process, such as rights to notice and hearing before the court.
 The rights also contained in the Bill of Rights included freedom of speech, a right against uncompensated takings, a right to bail, a right to jury trial, a right against cruel and unusual punishment, and a right against double jeopardy.

 There is a partial prohibition of monopolies:

 In addition, the Body of Liberties also contained other individual rights, including a prohibition of a compulsory draft except for territorial defense; prohibition of an estate tax; the freedom of all "house holders" to fishing and fowling on public land; and a declaration that a married woman should be "free from bodilie correction or stripes by her husband."

 The Body of Liberties also contained regulations against "Tirranny or Crueltie" toward domestic animals, which were the first American modern animal protection laws.

 Slavery

 Some of the liberties legislated are explicitly cited as originating from biblical sources.
-Many of the liberties established still exist in both and law and practice in the Commonwealth today, but some do not.
+Many of the liberties established still exist in both law and practice in the Commonwealth today, but some do not.
 The justification for slavery of Africans in Passage 91 of the Body of Liberties was likely based on an interpretation of scriptural passages of the New Testament, such as Ephesians 6:5 and Titus 2:9.
 Full liberties and political rights were extended only to men who had been approved as members of their local Puritan church.

 Native Americans taken prisoner during wars were shipped to the West Indies, where they would be slaves on the sugar cane plantations.
 Returning ships brought African-born and -descended slaves to New England.
-Slavery was legal in Massachusetts until 1780 and ended with the passage of the Constitution of Massachusetts.
+The provision that only war captives or purchased slaves could be kept was enforced: in 1645, the owners of a ship that was determined to have brought two black men who had been kidnapped in Africa were sentenced to send them back, together with an apology from Massachusetts.
+Slavery was legal in Massachusetts until 1783 when the Massachusetts Supreme Court ruled that slavery went against the Constitution of Massachusetts.